cvg/limap/docs/tutorials/localization.rst

-Localization with Points & Lines
+Localization with points & lines
 =================================

 Currently, runner scripts are provided to run visual localization integrating line along with point features on the following Datasets: